-SCLP currently manages one company and Sprott Toscana manages a small number of companies.
+SCLP currently manages one company and Sprott Toscana manages one company and a small number of investments.
 As such, the performance of the Corporation would be adversely affected by the unfavourable performance of one Managed Company.
 As well, the Managed Companies' investments and projects are concentrated in the natural resource sector.
 As a result, the Managed Companies' performance will be disproportionately subject to adverse developments in this particular sector.